garbados/comdb/README.md

 ### `db.destroy([opts], callback)`

 ComDB wraps PouchDB's database destruction method so that both the encrypted and decrypted databases are destroyed.
+ComDB adds two options to the method:

+- `encrypted_only`: Destroy only the encrypted database.
+This is useful when a backup has become compromised and you need to burn it.
+- `unencrypted_only`: Destroy only the unencrypted database.
+This is useful if you are using a remote encrypted backup and want to burn the local device so you can restore from backup on a fresh one.

 Original: [db.destroy](https://pouchdb.com/api.html#delete_database)